Anarchist symbolism: Circle-A

 The symbol composed of the capital letter A surrounded by a circle is universally recognized as a symbol of anarchism and has been established in global youth culture since the 1970s.
-An interpretation held by anarchists such as Cindy Milstein is that the A represents the Greek anarkhia ('without ruler/authority'), and the circle can be read as the letter O, standing for order or organization, a reference to Pierre-Joseph Proudhon's definition of anarchism from his 1840 book What Is Property?: "as man seeks justice in equality, so society seeks order in anarchy" (la société cherche l'ordre dans l'anarchie).
+An interpretation held by anarchists such as Cindy Milstein is that the A represents the Greek anarkhia ('without ruler/authority'), and the circle can be read as the letter O, standing for order or organization, a reference to Pierre-Joseph Proudhon's definition of anarchism from his 1840 book What Is Property?: "As man seeks justice in equality, so society seeks order in anarchy" (la société cherche l'ordre dans l'anarchie).

 In the 1970s, anarcho-punk and punk rock bands such as Crass began using the circle-A symbol in red, thereby introducing it to non-anarchists.
 Crass founder Penny Rimbaud would later say that the band probably first saw the symbol while traveling through France.

 Black cat

-The origin of the black cat symbol is unclear, but according to one story it came from an Industrial Workers of the World strike that was going badly.
+The origin of the black cat symbol, also known as the "sabocat", is unclear, but according to one story it came from an Industrial Workers of the World strike that was going badly.
 Several members had been beaten up and were put in a hospital.
 At that time a skinny, black cat walked into the striker's camp.
-The cat was fed by the striking workers and as the cat regained its health the strike took a turn for the better.
-Eventually the striking workers got some of their demands and they adopted the cat as their mascot.
+The cat was fed by the striking workers and as the cat regained its health, the strike took a turn for the better.
+Eventually the striking workers won some of their demands, and they adopted the cat as their mascot.

+The Swiss anarchist Théophile Steinlen made use of the black cat (Le Chat Noir) in a number of his paintings.
+In an 1890 oil painting, he depicted a black cat raising a red banner emblazoned with the word "Gaudeamus" (Rejoice).
+And in the large landscape painting Apotheosis of the Cats of Montmartre, he showed a clowder of cats on the rooftops of a working-class Parisian neighbourhood, beneath the moon.
+Francophone anarchists like Steinlen and Zo d'Axa were inspired by the independent and undomesticated nature of the cat.

-The name Black Cat has been used for numerous anarchist-affiliated collectives and cooperatives, including a music venue in Austin (which was closed following a July 6, 2002 fire) and a now-defunct "collective kitchen" in the University District of Seattle.
+The name Black Cat has been used for numerous anarchist-affiliated collectives and cooperatives, including a music venue in Austin, Texas (which was closed following a July 6, 2002 fire) and a now-defunct "collective kitchen" in the University District of Seattle, Washington.

 Slogans

+Do as you wish!
+Do what you want!

+"Do as you wish!
+Do what you want!" is a slogan of Errico Malatesta's Anarchist Program.
+It is explained in his pamphlet Anarchy.